What is the AfCFTA?

 The share of exports from Africa to the rest of the world ranged from 80% to 90% in 2000-17 – only Oceania had a higher export dependence on the rest of the world in that period.

 What are the predicted economic benefits of the AfCFTA?

-The World Bank estimates that by 2035, real income gains from full implementation of the agreement could be 7%, or nearly $450bn.
+In a 2020 report, the World Bank estimated that by 2035, real income gains from full implementation of the agreement could be 7%, or nearly $450bn.
 By 2035, the volume of total exports would increase by almost 29% relative to business as usual.
 Intra-continental exports would increase by more than 81%, while exports to non-African countries would rise by 19%.

 The Bank predicts that the agreement could contribute to lifting an additional 30m people from extreme poverty and 68m people from moderate poverty.

 Yet the impact across countries will not be uniform.
 The World Bank says that at the very high end, countries like Côte d’Ivoire and Zimbabwe could see income gains of 14% each.
 At the low end, some – such as Madagascar, Malawi, and Mozambique – would see real income gains of only around 2%.

 In a follow-up report published in June 2022, the Bank listed benefits from the expected increase of foreign direct investment (FDI) expected to accrue from the agreement.

 Under an “AfCFTA FDI broad scenario” it predicts that Africa may record an increase of 111% in FDI, further boosting real income gains in Africa to about 8% in 2035.